 Despite becoming the most well-known cook in America with a television career that spanned decades, Julia Child's most iconic moment onscreen was the result of a mistake.
 A potato cake she was trying to flip came to pieces, part of it landing outside the pan.
 "I didn’t have the courage to do it the way I should have," she confessed to her audience, pressing the cake back together in the pan.
 "But you can always pick it up, and if you’re alone in the kitchen, who is going to see?"

-Child’s combination of droll wit, DIY empowerment and willingness to look foolish at times meant that there were always plenty of people to see.
-During the ten years her kitchen served as the setting for The French Chef, which was broadcast on 96 public television stations, she would expose a generation of American housewives to the world of fine eating, as well as the rigors and joys of preparing food as an art form.
+Who is going to see?
+Plenty of people, if you're Julia Child.
+For 10 years her kitchen served as the setting for cooking show The French Chef, broadcast on 96 public television stations.
+Child exposed a generation of American housewives to the world of fine eating, as well as the rigors and joys of preparing food as an art form.
+And she did it with her characteristic combination of droll wit, do-it-yourself empowerment, and willingness to sometimes look foolish.

 In an age with an entire TV channel devoted to food, where celebrity chefs go on national book tours, appear in reality show competitions, daytime talk shows and even sitcoms, it’s easy forget that it wasn’t always this way.
 The French Chef wasn't America's first cooking show, but for her tremendous pioneering influence Child has justifiably been called the "queen of small screen cuisine."